 - Plus 30 day money back guarantee, so if you change your mind, no worries.

 How to set up your account on Bluehost, claim your domain and install WordPress [7:44 on video]

 Click here to go to the Bluehost site, so you can get your reduced hosting plan.

 The first page will give you an option – either you have a domain or you need to get one.
 In my example client setup, I chose to get the domain from Bluehost.

 Then set up an account.
 It doesn’t matter which country you’re in.

 Next, choose your account plan.
 The page will show a reduction if you use my affiliate link, TheCreativePenn.com/bluehost.
-I recommend the Plus plan, mainly because you are likely to want to build other sites and have a scalable account.
+I recommend the Performance plan, mainly because you are likely to want to build other sites and have a scalable account.
 But of course, you can start small and upgrade later.
 Once you choose the plan, you will need to enter your payment details.

 If it all goes through, you’ll get a confirmation email saying your account has been created and your domain has been assigned if you bought one through the site.
 You can now set up a password for your account on Bluehost.
 This is your administration password so keep it secure.